nghiaho12/EKF_localization_known_correspondences/README.md

 - SDL2
 - Eigen

-I've only tested this on a Linux machine but it should on Mac and Windows because both libraries are cross platform.
+I've only tested this on a Linux machine but it should work on Mac and Windows because both libraries are cross platform.

 ###Compiling
 ```